This is an Education Scotland leadership programme.

-On successful completion of Into Headship participants are awarded the Standard for Headship, which will become a pre-requisite for all new headteachers in Scotland from 2020.
+On successful completion of Into Headship, participants are awarded the Standard for Headship, which is a legal requirement for all new headteachers in Scotland.

 - develop and deepen the ability to critically reflect and enquire to enhance their strategic leadership practice